 That's why you need life skills to survive and thrive.
-Skills like effective communication, problem solving, collaborative, critical thinking etc.
+Skills like effective communication, problem solving, collaborative abilities, critical thinking etc.

 This basically means that you're ineffective if all you have is knowledge but can't apply such knowledge to real life situations or problems.
-Fela Anikolapo Kuti said "Carpenter wey no know im work na swegbe" and "Doctor wey no sabi im work no pako".
+Fela Anikolapo Kuti said "Carpenter wey no know him work na swegbe" and "Doctor wey no sabi him work na pako".
 When applied in our education context, a gradaute who can't apply what he's learning (or has learned), is that one really a graduate?